Ruchikadevs/Todo-Fullstack-app/README.md

 ## 3. Open the Application

-Open your browser and go to:
+Open the browser and visit:

 ```
 http://localhost:5173
 ```

-The React frontend will communicate with the Spring Boot backend running on **port 8080**.
+The React frontend communicates with the Spring Boot backend running on **port 8080**.

 ---

 # What This Project Demonstrates

-* REST API design using Spring Boot
+* REST API development using Spring Boot
-* Database integration with PostgreSQL and JPA
+* Database integration using PostgreSQL and JPA
 * Frontend–backend communication
-* Full-stack architecture
+* Full-stack application architecture
-* Containerized deployment using Docker
+* Containerization using Docker

 ---